 UNDP and the UN

-About the UN Country Team and the Resident Coordinator
+The resident UN agenccies form the UN Country Team (UNCT), which is led by the UN Resident Coordinator

 UN Development Assistance Framework (UNDAF) in Timor-Leste

 The United Nations Development Assistance Framework (UNDAF) 2015-2019 provides a framework for a strong and fruitful partnership between the UN System and Timor-Leste over this five year period.
 The partnership outlined in this UNDAF is particularly significant as for the first time since the Restoration of Independence of Timor-Leste in 2002, the UN System will focus solely on sustainable development, with the Government fully in charge of its country’s development without the presence of a UN peacekeeping or political mission.

 As the country moves forward on its development path, away from a post-conflict setting, the UN System has also adapted its presence and mandate to better meet the needs and priorities of Timor-Leste at this juncture in the country’s development.

 The UNDAF builds on the extensive research and analysis conducted by the Government and its development partners to support the development vision outlined in the Timor-Leste Strategic Development Plan 2011-2030.
 While great progress has been reached in all development areas, much work remains to be done to meet the aspirations of the Timorese people to create a prosperous, strong and inclusive nation.

 - Food and Agriculture Organization of the United Nations (FAO)